georgelepsaya/qcp-omics/README.md

 In this mode, users interactively input metadata through CLI prompts, except for data types (`dtypes`).
 The required JSON file must contain the `dtypes` field to specify the data types of dataset columns.

 **Requirements:**
-- Only the `dtypes` field is required; all other metadata will be collected during CLI interaction.
+- Only the `dtypes` field is required.
+All other metadata will be collected during CLI interaction.
 - Data types must be supported by pandas (e.g., `int`, `float`, `category`).

 **Example `dtypes` JSON:**